Jamalul Kiram II

-Jamalul Kiram II (1884-7 June 1936) was Sultan of Sulu (ruled 1894–1915).
-During his long reign, he signed treaties with several nations.
-He served under both Spain and America.
+Jamalul Kiram II (27 March 1868 – 7 June 1936) was the last sultan of Sulu prior to the annexation of Sulu's territory by the Insular Government of the Philippines.
+During his reign, he signed treaties with several nations.
+He served under both Spain and the United States.

+Ascension and rule

+Jamalul Kiram II rose to the throne following Sultan Harun Ar-Rashid allegedly being forced to abdicate in 1894 after Kiram's Datu supporters elected him to be sultan.
+Sultan Jamalul Kiram II ascended to the throne after undergoing the Gibha ceremony, a traditional rite through which a sultan officially becomes the ruler.
+This ceremony was overseen by Panglima Bandahala, who inherited the responsibility from Binatal Arah.
+Panglima Bandahala played a pivotal role in the history of the Luuk and Tandu municipalities in Sulu.
+As a trusted adviser and close relative of the sultan, he held significant positions such as Municipal President and peace emissary.
+His contributions to the Sultanate of Sulu earned him the reputation of being "a warrior and hero among his peers."
+Sultan Jamalul Kiram II frequently sought his counsel, addressing him respectfully as "Bapa," meaning uncle.
+Panglima Bandahala is also the grandfather of Sayyid Capt.
+Kalingalan Caluang, with their lineage tracing back to Sattiya Munoh, son of Sayyid Qasim, a Hadhrami descendant from the Ba 'Alawi sada.

-Jamalul Kiram II rose to the throne following Sultan Harun Ar-Rashid allegedly being forced to abdicate in 1894 after Kiram’s Datu supporters elected him to sultan.
-Over the following decade, tensions in the American-controlled Philippines would break out into insurrection and war, leading the USA to negotiate the Kiram-Bates Treaty in 1899, believing the Sultan would be able to suppress Moro resistance to American colonization, as well as ensuring Sulu neutrality in the war broadly.
-Sultan Jamalul Kiram II and other government advisers and Datus, most notably Hadji Butu, agreed to the treaty both desiring American economic support to Sulu's dismal finances, alongside fears of American aggression should they decline.
+Over the following decade, tensions in the American-controlled Philippines would break out into insurrection and war, leading the United States to negotiate the Kiram–Bates Treaty in 1899, believing the sultan would be able to suppress Moro resistance to American colonization, as well as ensuring Sulu neutrality in the war broadly.
+Sultan Jamalul Kiram II and other government advisers and datus, most notably Hadji Butu, agreed to the treaty both desiring American economic support to Sulu's dismal finances, alongside fears of American aggression should they decline.

-The treaty was retracted on the 2 March 1904 however, with the Office of U.S. President Theodore Roosevelt declaring the Kiram-Bates Treaty null and void, following the suppression of the Filipinos to the North.
+The treaty was retracted on the 2 March 1904 however, with the Office of U.S. President Theodore Roosevelt declaring the Kiram–Bates Treaty null and void, following the suppression of the Filipinos to the north.
 With annexation looming, Kiram joined the Moros struggle against the American expansion, prolonging an asymmetrical war across the Sulu Archipelago against superior equipment and manpower reserves the US possessed.
-After 9 years of warfare, Kiram resigned himself to the Carpenter Treaty on 22 March 1915, effectively constituted the fall of the Sulu Sultanate and enshrined full American sovereignty over its former lands.
+After nine years of warfare, Kiram resigned himself to the Carpenter Treaty on 22 March 1915, effectively constituting the fall of the Sulu Sultanate and enshrining full American sovereignty over its former lands.
 This officially concluded over 400 years of Sulu independent sovereignty, although the war gains had already been organized into the Department of Mindanao and Sulu.

 Kiram was appointed as a senator of the Philippines from the 12th district in 1931, serving for one term until 1934.